Pomax/socketless/README.md

 });
 ```

-Of course we'll need something for the browser to load so we'll create a minimal `index.html` and `setup.js` and stick them both in a `public` dir:
+Of course we'll need something for the browser to load so we'll create a minimal `index.html` and `setup.js` and stick them both in a `public` dir.
+First our index file:

 ```html
 <!doctype html>